hzxsunshine/ECE1779Fall2019/Assignment/README.md

 1. Upload app to EC2.(DONE)

 EMERGENCY:
-1. connect ec2 website from the outside internet;
+1. connect to ec2 website from the outside internet;
 2. gunicorn start.sh script;
 3. A1 report.